-- Addition to Section 7.3: Sabbatical Leaves

-- Approval 7.3.1.9

-- If Faculty member chooses not to apply for a sabbatical when they are eligible, subsequent requests for a sabbatical will be considered, and if granted will reset the sabbatical clock.

-• Inserted service as section 2.4.3
+- Addition to Section 7.3: Sabbatical Leaves - Approval 7.3.1.9 - If Faculty member chooses not to apply for a sabbatical when they are eligible, subsequent requests for a sabbatical will be considered, and if granted will reset the sabbatical clock. - Full Professors will be provided with three options (2/8/18 Faculty meeting) Deletion from 4.6.1.1. - All post tenure reviews following promotion to Professor rank will be conducted by a three person panel of the Faculty Welfare Committee. - Revised Faculty Meeting of March 22, 2018 - Inserted service as section 2.4.3 - Revised Faculty Meeting of December 6, 2018